AdobeDocs/advertising.en/help/privacy/ccpa/ccpa-access-delete.md

 As your service provider, Adobe Advertising provides support for your business to fulfill its obligations under CCPA that are applicable to the use of Adobe Advertising products and services, including managing requests to access and delete personal information and managing requests to opt out of the sale of personal information.

-This document describes how [!DNL Advertising Search]; Advertising Creative; Advertising DSP (Demand Side Platform); and [!DNL Advertising DCO] &mdash; as service providers &mdash; support consumers' rights to access and delete personal information using the Adobe [!DNL Experience Platform Privacy Service API] and [!DNL Privacy Service UI].
+This document describes how [!DNL Advertising Search, Social, & Commerce]; Advertising Creative; Advertising DSP (Demand Side Platform); and [!DNL Advertising DCO] &mdash; as service providers &mdash; support consumers' rights to access and delete personal information using the Adobe [!DNL Experience Platform Privacy Service API] and [!DNL Privacy Service UI].

 For information about how Advertising DSP supports the consumer right to opt-out of the sale of personal information, see [Adobe Advertising Support for the California Consumer Privacy Act: Consumer Opt-out Support](/help/privacy/ccpa/ccpa-opt-out-of-sale.md).